Important Safety Information

 Almost any vascular plant can be measured in the pressure chamber.
-New and better approaches to measurements are limited only by the imagination.
 Twigs, branches, herbs, grasses, and fruits of a variety of species have been measured successfully.

 Twigs and branches

 Herbaceous plants are only slightly more difficult to measure than woody plants.
-Sealing the sample in the gasket without crushing or kinking the stem is usually the biggest problem, and this problem can usually be solved by using a gasket of the proper size and the insertion tool described earlier.
-A Compression Gland Cover can also be helpful.
+Sealing the sample in the gasket without crushing or kinking the stem is usually the biggest problem.
+This can sometimes require creative methods of measurement.

-The endpoint may be difficult to determine, but a good light and perhaps a good quality hand lens will be helpful.
-Some workers have used a dissecting microscope to aid them in seeing the endpoint, but such measures are usually not necessary.
+The endpoint may be difficult to determine, but a good lighting or a lighted magnifier will be helpful.
+The use of a microscope to aid them in seeing the endpoint is sometimes used in very small samples but such measures are usually not necessary.

 With herbs it is especially important to measure the sample immediately after cutting and to use the proper rate of pressure increase.